There are lots of facts and myths about skim milk.

 Can We Absorb Vitamin A In Skim Milk?

-There are also some concerns that we may not be able to absorb (fat-soluble) vitamin A in fat-free skim milk.
+There is a popular belief that we may not be able to absorb (fat-soluble) vitamin A in fat-free skim milk.

-However, these claims do not appear to be supported by science.
+However, these claims do not appear to be well supported.

-For instance, one controlled study compared the bio-availability of whole milk and vitamin A-fortified skim milk (12).
+For instance, one controlled study compared the bio-availability of vitamin A in whole milk and fortified skim milk (12).

-The results showed no relative difference in the absorption level of vitamin A between each drink.
+The results showed no difference in the relative absorption of vitamin A between each drink.

 Skim milk contains the same amount of lactose as whole milk.
-However, it contributes a much higher percentage of total energy.
+However, this milk sugar contributes a much higher percentage of total energy.

 Earlier, we looked at how skim milk is more protein-dense than whole milk due to the lower calorie count.